USA Cycling International Sprint Track Program & Time Standards

 The focus of USA Cycling’s International Elite program is on international competition in Olympic events and identifying world-class athletes who have the potential to become consistent podium contenders in world cups, world championships and the Olympic Games.

-For those athletes whom meet the International Elite time standard and qualify to compete at UCI World Cups (see UCI World Cup Selection Criteria), USA Cycling may provide international training and racing opportunities at the USA Cycling European Training Center in conjunction with the Netherlands National Team Sprint Program from September 2014 through February 2015.
+For those athletes whom meet the International Elite time standard and qualify to compete at UCI World Cups (see UCI World Cup Selection Criteria), USA Cycling may provide international training and racing opportunities at the USA Cycling European Training Center and the Olympic Training Center in Colorado Springs from September 2015 through February 2016.
 Athletes will have the opportunity to race in European Grand Prix events and the UCI World Cups throughout the 2014/15 UCI track season.